Crude prices surge as volatility continues amid Ukraine crisis

 Crude prices surge as volatility continues amid Ukraine crisis1 min read .
-Updated: 12 Apr 2022, 09:33 PM IST
+12 Apr 2022

 - Oil futures rose nearly 6%, after trading largely in the red over the past fortnight